Tummy tuck (abdominoplasty)

 Following surgery, the abdomen is flatter and smoother, and there is no longer saggy excess skin.
 Patients are usually very satisfied with the results of the procedure, however, it is important to remember that diet and exercise is necessary to optimise the long-term outcome.
 As long as you keep your weight relatively constant, the long-term results from this procedure are generally excellent.

 All surgery carries some risks, which include the possibility of post-operative infection, bleeding, excessive scarring and reaction to the anaesthetic.
 There are other risks that are more specific to this procedure, and it is important that you talk to your surgeon about the possible complications prior to surgery.
 Pre-existing medical conditions can alter the level of risk associated with any procedure, and it is important that you notify your surgeon and anaesthetist of any medical problems prior to surgery.
 It is also important to follow your surgeon's instructions both before, and after, surgery to ensure that these risks are minimised

 The components that determine the cost of the procedure are the surgical theatre costs, hospital costs, anaesthetic fee and the surgeon's fee.
 Prices vary widely and depend on; the extent/complexity of the procedure, the physical attributes of individual patients, and the surgeon performing the operation.
-An abdominoplasty typically costs around $15000.
+An abdominoplasty typically costs $20000 to $30000.